KILIMS AND FLAT WEAVES. 2. Includes Embroideries, Appliques and Textiles.

 KILIMS AND FLAT WEAVES.
 2.

 THIS SECTION shows a selection of flat woven rugs often called kilims.
-Sometimes they are just a plain weave with different colours and designs but they also frequently are embellished with designs in knotted pile and various forms of embroidery.
+Sometimes they are just a plain weave but are embellished with designs in knotted pile and various forms of embroidery.

 In Morocco, larger pieces are known as "hanbels" and smaller ones which are used for capes are "handiras".
-Flat weaves are used extensively in dwellings as curtains, covers and bedding.
+Flat weaves are used extensively in daily life as curtains, covers and bedding.
 Capes are used to counter the intense winter cold in the mountains.
-Small pieces are used as horse covers and decorations
+Small pieces are used as horse covers and decorations.
+Embroideries, Appliques and Textiles form part of this group.

 THIS ELDERLY BERBER LADY first covered the back of her faithful donkey with a kilim animal cover, then added her leather saddle bags and two additional kilims for comfort before riding side saddle into the market near Ourika, a town in the foothills of the High Atlas south of Marrakech.
 Owners have a well used kilim cover for their horse or donkey for daily use but often keep a special one for celebrations.
 These covers are becoming really scarce now and the shipment of 5 pieces which just arrived has taken 4 months to find.
 They are such versatile pieces for our decor and add a fascinating item as a table cover, a throw over a bench or sofa and as a wall hanging.